habanoz/tech-feed/_posts/2023-07-04-block-oriented-webpage-crawler.md

 ![My image]({{site.baseurl}}/assets/images/crawler-urls-words.png)

+Total number of words block based crawler produces increases more slowly compared to regular crawling.
+This is due to duplicate removal feature.

 ### Total Number of Words by Minimum Length Filter

 ![My image]({{site.baseurl}}/assets/images/crawler-limit-total-words.png)

+Minimum char limit does not affect regular scrapper.
+Because it produces longer chunks.
+Minimum char limit helps block based crawler get rid of short and probably not-useful chunks.

 ### Average Number of Words by Minimum Length Filter

 ![My image]({{site.baseurl}}/assets/images/crawler-limit-average-words.png)

+Similar to total number of words, average word count also decreases as a response to minimum char count filter.

+## Conclusion

+Block based crawling produces less text.
+Thus it costs less to build embeddings.
+Block based crawling produces smaller chunks.
+Working with smaller chunks is cheaper because LLMs charge by tokens.

+Note that this study does not make any claim about question anwering success of the proposed technique.

+Also note that block based crawling can be a good candidate for general purpose crawling.
+However best results can most probably be obtained by using targeted crawlers that are designed according to structure of specific platform.
+Even then ideas from block based crawling can be leveraged.

 ## References
 1. [Github Source Code](https://github.com/habanoz/crawl-for-vector-db)